-In order to aid in the fulfillment of commissioners' achievement of their chartered duties and individual goals, as well as the meaningful use of staff time and resources, Youth Commission staff expect that commissioners will:
+- In order to aid in the fulfillment of commissioners' achievement of their chartered duties and individual goals, as well as the meaningful use of staff time and resources, Youth Commission staff expect that commissioners will: - a) Check email daily and read the weekly internal update weekly; - b) Reply in a timely manner to communication from Commission staff; weekdays before 6:00 pm, if by phone; - c) Prepare for meetings by reviewing agendas and supporting documents, and writing down questions and comments; - d) Remain present and alert during meetings;

-- Check email daily and read the weekly internal update weekly - Reply in a timely manner to communication from Commission staff; weekdays before 6:00 pm, if by phone - Prepare for meetings by reviewing agendas and supporting documents, and writing down questions and comments - Remain present and alert during meetings - Notify staff and colleagues of any upcoming tardies and absences in advance (by the Wednesday before the week of the absence) - Maintain regular communication with their appointing officials' offices - Request the support needed from staff to achieve both policy and personal goals right to close the office for an hour at lunch, for off-site meetings, and to modify this schedule based on other hours worked by staff.
+- e) Notify staff and colleagues of any upcoming tardies and absences in advance (by the Wednesday before the week of the absence); - f) Maintain regular communication with their appointing officials' offices: - g) Request the support needed from staff to achieve both policy and personal goals;

-(D) Office Resources
+D. Office Resources

-The Youth Commission Office, room 345 of City Hall, shall be open, in general, from 9am to 6pm on regular City & County of San Francisco work days.
-Staff reserves the

-The two non-staff computers and two non-staff phones, along with mailboxes for each of the Commission's 17 members, are available for Commissioners to use only for their official work as Commissioners.
+- The Youth Commission Office, room 345 of City Hall, shall be open, in general, from 9am 10am to 6pm on regular City & County of San Francisco work days.
+Staff reserves the right to close the office for an hour at lunch, for off-site meetings, and to modify this schedule based on other hours worked by staff. - 2.
+The two non-staff computers and two non-staff phones, along with mailboxes for each of the Commission's 17 members, are available for Commissioners to use only for their official work as Commissioners. - 3.
 For purposes of safety, Commissioners may only use the office if a staff person is present.

-Article IX- Legislation
+IX.
+Legislation

-(A) Types of Legislation & Tracking System The Commission shall have three types of legislation: Reports to the Board and Mayor; Action Legislation; and Resolutions of Commendation.
+A. Types of Legislation & Tracking System

-The Commission shall maintain the following format for tracking its legislative work: each document will begin with a shorthand for the current 2019-2020 fiscal year (i.e., "1"), followed by a dash (i.e., "- ") followed by the acronym for the three types of legislation (i.e. 1920-RBM), followed by the number that the document is in the line of introduced legislation for that fiscal year (e.g., if the document is the fourth piece of legislation of that type introduced this year, then "4") followed by another dash (i.e., "-") and the shortened title of the legislation.
+- 1. The Commission shall have three types of legislation: Reports to the Board and Mayor; Action Legislation; and Resolutions of Commendation. - 2.
+The Commission shall maintain the following format for tracking its legislative work: each document will begin with a shorthand for the current 2019-2020 fiscal year (i.e., "1"), followed by a dash (i.e., "-") followed by the acronym for the three types of legislation (i.e. 1920-RBM), followed by the number that the document is in the line of introduced legislation for that fiscal year (e.g., if the document is the fourth piece of legislation of that type introduced this year, then "4") followed by another dash (i.e., "-") and the shortened title of the legislation.

-(B) Reports to the Board and Mayor (RBM)
+B. Reports to the Board and Mayor (RBM)

-Reports to the Board and Mayor are official responses to pieces of legislation referred from the Board of Supervisors under Charter SEC 4.124.
+1. Reports to the Board and Mayor are official responses to pieces of legislation referred from the Board of Supervisors under Charter SEC

+- 4.124.
 The substance and content of these Reports are developed through conversation, on the public record, at Commission meetings where the Commission takes a position on a piece of legislation referred.
-The Legislative Affairs Officers and staff are vested with the authority to type up these Reports and the responsibility to deliver them to the Clerk of the Board, the Board of Supervisors and the Mayor's Office.
+The Legislative Affairs Officers and staff are vested with the authority to type up these Reports and the responsibility to deliver them to the Clerk of the Board, the Board of Supervisors and the Mayor's Office. - 2.
 Except for extraordinary situations, Reports to the Board shall only be considered once by the Commission before being adopted.

-(C) Action Legislation (AL)
+C. Action Legislation (AL)

-Action Legislation consists of written communications that suggest a change in policy or administrative practice, or formally support a campaign, organization or event.
-This can take the form of resolutions, motions, endorsements, policy reports or statements.

-Resolutions shall normally be considered twice by the full Commission before being adopted.
+- Action Legislation consists of written communications that suggest a change in policy or administrative practice, or formally support a campaign, organization or event.
+This can take the form of resolutions, motions, endorsements, policy reports or statements. - Resolutions shall normally be considered twice by the full Commission before being adopted.
 In extraordinary situations, the Commission may by simple majority vote motion to suspend this rule and take action on a resolution on its first reading.

-(D) Resolutions of Commendation (RC)
+D. Resolutions of Commendation (RC)